battibatch/battibatch/docs/books/FundamentalsOfDataEngineering/FundamentalsOfDataEngineering.md

     - Combined to make a star schema
 - Data vault
 ![alt text](image-32.png)
-    - separates structureal aspects of a source system's data from its attributes
+    - separates structural aspects of a source system's data from its attributes
     - load data into a handful of purpose built tables in an insert only manner
     - 3 types of tables
         - Hubs: stores business keys